 From India, Bangalore

-If your employee is working in another company and if you have sufficient materials about his work in that company, write a letter to the concerned employee asking him to clarify the matter.
+If your employee is working in another company and you have sufficient materials about his work in that company, write a letter to the concerned employee asking him to clarify the matter.
 After the formalities, if he continues to be absent from your company's work and is working in the other company, initiate a suitable action such as sending a show-cause notice asking him why his services should not be terminated as he violated the terms of the appointment order (if it is included in the order) or as per the company's standing order/rules and regulations.

-You may wonder why all these formalities are necessary - the employee may act to suit his convenience and may raise a dispute.
+You may wonder why all these formalities are necessary—the employee may act to suit his convenience and may raise a dispute.
 To avoid any legal complications, it is better to comply with all these formalities.

 Regards,